-Electric vehicle battery lifespan, like engines in conventional vehicles, are designed for a long life but will wear out eventually.
-Currently, Kia Canada offers an industry leading 8-year/160,000-kilometre warranty for their vehicles, including the batteries.
+Electric vehicle battery lifespan, like engines in conventional vehicles, is designed for a long life but will wear out eventually.
+Currently, Kia Canada offers an industry-leading 8-year/160,000-kilometre warranty for their vehicles, including the batteries.

 The cost of batteries has dropped dramatically in recent years.
 That’s why you see the MSRP coming down significantly on most EV models compared to 10 years ago.
 Lower battery costs mean lower EV prices and lower replacement battery prices.
 Most drivers will never get to that point, however, especially if they follow proven advice.